 Have you started a company that's ready to take on a huge challenge?
 Do you have a compelling business plan that's ready to take off?
 Are you ready to put your ideas to the test and change the future?

-Main topic: Youth-led operations advancing the fulfillment of of one or more of the Sustainable Development Goals, with initial market traction and a path to profitability, looking to eventually scale.
+Main topic: Youth-led operations advancing the fulfillment of one or more of the Sustainable Development Goals, with initial market traction and a path to profitability, looking to eventually scale.

 Prize: $10,000 USD equity-free grant.